-Favour a white wine that is not too dry to accompany the fat of the raclette and reds that are not too tannic and will go well with cold meats.
+Choose a white wine that is not too dry to accompany the fat of the raclette and red wines that are not too tannic and that will go well with the charcuterie.

-If you are in charge of the wine, here are the advice of Les Grappes: The traditional raclette is only made with uncooked pressed cheese (to be precise) and potatoes.
-It was the Savoyards (many thanks to them) who added cold meats to it, last century.
+If you're in charge of the wine, here's some advice from Les Grappes: Traditional raclette is all about uncooked pressed cheese (to be precise) and potatoes.
+It was the Savoyards (many thanks to them) who added charcuterie last century.

-Two schools result from this division: for the first raclette, without meat, a white wine is more appropriate.
+From this division results two schools: for the first raclette, without meat, a white wine will be more appropriate.
 It should not be too dry.
-Indeed it would risk being too different from the general fat of raw milk cheese.
+Indeed, it might be too different from the general fat of the raw milk cheese.

-If you have opted for the raclette charcuterie, with a farandole of hams and their gherkins, a red wine may also be just right!
-Grape varieties such as pinot noir and gamay, which are sweet and not too tannic, are made to go with the melted cheese of the raclette.
+If you have opted for the raclette charcuterie (the Savoy raclette), with a farandole of hams and their gherkins, a red wine can also be quite suitable!
+Varieties such as pinot noir and gamay, which are soft and not too tannic, are made to go with the melted cheese of the raclette.

-Raclette is a dish that can be eaten by several people, and as always when there are people at the table, we wonder what we'll be able to drink with our raclette!
-Which bottle will enhance this traditional Savoyard dish?
-For the perfect food and wine pairing, you will first need to provide enough cheese and charcuterie for a whole regiment, it is not a question of missing around the raclette machine.
+Raclette is a dish that is enjoyed by many, and as with every other meal, one wonders what to drink with it!
+Which bottle will be able to enhance this traditional Savoyard dish?
+For the perfect food and wine pairing, you will first need to provide enough cheese and charcuterie for a whole regiment, there is no shortage around the raclette machine.

-This dish, originally from Switzerland, is made with a melted raclette cheese, neither too strong nor too bland.
-Raclette is not known for its "light" side, but no one is limiting themselves for all that!
-The wine served with raclette should be generous too, and you are sure to have a good evening!
+This dish, originally Swiss, is all about melted raclette cheese, neither too strong nor too bland.
+Raclette is not known for its "light" side, but no one is restricting themselves for all that!
+The wine served with the raclette should be generous too, and you are sure to have a good evening!

-If your guests bring the wine, it will be a surprise, and everyone has their own ideas about the perfect wine to accompany the raclette.
+If your guests bring their own wine, it will be a surprise, and everyone has their own idea of the perfect wine to accompany raclette.

 10€ offered from 60€ purchase with the code: BONPLATBONVIN